dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/arrow-pandas.md

 add_dlt_id = true
 ```

-Keep in mind that enabling these incurs some performance overhead because the `parquet` file needs to be read back from disk in chunks, processed and rewritten with new columns.
+Keep in mind that enabling these incurs some performance overhead because the `parquet` file needs to be read back from disk in chunks, processed, and rewritten with new columns.

 ## Incremental loading with Arrow tables

 You can use incremental loading with Arrow tables as well.
-Usage is the same as without other dlt resources.
+Usage is the same as with other dlt resources.
 Refer to the [incremental loading](/general-usage/incremental-loading.md) guide for more information.

 Example: